 The video gaming industry has shown no signs of a slowdown and grew even more popular during shutdowns as people had more time at home.
 Both VR and augmented reality (AR), which merges physical and digital objects, have become core elements of modern gaming.
 VR platforms also include other forms of entertainment such as virtual parks, galleries, museums, and theaters.

 VR has contributed to the tremendous popularity of eSports, which takes you into the deeper world of athletics that includes VR sports training, competitions, and post-game locker room scenery.
-Several major sports figures have invested in this industry as virtual team leaders, which is part of the attraction to eSports.
+Several prominent sports figures have invested in this industry as virtual team leaders, which is part of the attraction to eSports.

 5. Allows You to Visit Other Countries

 The tourism industry benefits enormously from VR since it allows people to explore any part of the world wearing a headset.
 Before investing in costly air and hotel packages, travelers can use the VR experience to decide if visiting the destination is worth the planning and expense.
-Even people who have no intention to ever travel the world physically can now participate in international virtual tours.
+Even people who have no intention to travel the world physically can now participate in international virtual tours.

 Some people aren't able to travel for reasons such as health issues or limited leisure budget.
-VR particularly provides helpful experiences to disabled individuals who must remain in wheelchairs.
+VR mainly provides helpful experiences to disabled individuals who must remain in wheelchairs.
 Other people simply can't get away from their busy jobs.
 In each of these scenarios, virtual tourism provides relief from monotonous patterns and opens the door to gaining deeper insights into geography and global affairs.

 6. Lets Architects and Engineers Showcase Designs

 The virtual tours presented by architects and engineers show structures from all angles.
-They give you the powerful feeling you are there at the site opening doors and looking through windows.
+They give you the powerful feeling you are there at the site, opening doors and looking through windows.
 Engineers can use VR to display highway and bridge projects from aerial views generated by drones.
 Both architects and engineers can use VR to help clients visualize construction.

 7. Helps Human Resources with Recruiting and Training

 Hiring quality talent is a serious concern for certain businesses that get inundated with thousands of job applications piling up.
 VR makes interviewing candidates more seamless, as well as providing staff orientation and training.
-Using augmented reality with VR allows for legitimate real-world hands-on training, as workers can wear gloves and interact with virtual equipment.
+Using augmented reality with VR allows for legitimate real-world, hands-on training, as workers can wear gloves and interact with virtual equipment.
 These immersive experiences accelerate learning curves dramatically.